Som-Energia/legal-texts/README.md

 legal-text-processor template mydocument/es.md
 ```
 - This generates `mydocument/template.md`.
-- If there is a previous `template.md` it will highlight differences.
+- It will trigger colored messages if a previous `template.md` exists and any clause structure change is detected.
-- This is useful when providing all languages at once, to detect any missfit language.
+- This is useful when importing several languages, to spot structure differences among them.
-- This is useful to acknoledge changes in the source.

 ## Resynthesizing md from translations